Inception-framework/debugger/README.md

     Host> echo "export PS1='Sab4z> '" > overlays/etc/profile.d/prompt.sh
     Host> make

-**Note**: the first build takes some time, especially because Buildroot must first build the toolchain for ARM targets, but most of the work will not have to be redone if we later change the configuration and re-build (unless we change the configuration of the Buildroot tool chain, in which case we will have to re-build everything).
+**Note**: the first build takes some time, especially because Buildroot must first build the toolchain for ARM targets, but most of the work will not have to be redone if we later change the configuration and rebuild (unless we change the configuration of the Buildroot tool chain, in which case we will have to rebuild everything).

 The generated root file system is available in different formats in `$SAB4Z/build/rootfs/images/`: